 Terms and Conditions:

-Sure you can, just use the same protocol you’d use for a swimming pool.
+ABSOLUTELY – just use the same protocol you’d use for a swimming pool (tampons or menstrual cups).

 Not right away.
 Please allow for at least 4 washes after dyeing your hair before floating.
 Hair dye in the tanks will result in a hefty fine, and you don’t want that.